techidaily/site-youtube-webster/source/_posts/ed-2024-approved-viewer-recognition-the-play-button-reward-ribbon.md

 **![play-btn-awards-diamond-level](https://images.wondershare.com/filmora/article-images/pewdiepie-custom-creator-award.jpg)**

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fZTlPdOFNmo?si=Ym8p7ayV1gtNzzXj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 For channels whose subscribers are over 50 million, PewDiePie is the first person to ever receive this reward.
 It was made by the shape of his channel logo, a fist bump.
 He nicknamed this custom play button the Ruby Play Button.
 If you manage to reach this level, you are beyond being a star on YouTube and are now a bonafide pop culture phenomenon.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/_7AYCS7zBU0?si=7R9oIpE4hyEbtk3x" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### **#8: The Red Diamond Creator Award (100 million subscribers)**